afiskon/py-topics-storage/README.md

 Main features:
 * Show notes generation with timestamps
-* Slack, Gitter and other IRC-comatible chats integration
+* Slack, Gitter and other IRC-compatible chats integration